russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is I Thought It Was Just Me (but it isn't): Making the Journey from “What Will People Think?” to “I Am Enough” and when was it published?

-I Thought It Was Just Me (but it isn't) spans approximately 250 pages and was first published in 2007.
-This book provides a compelling perspective on personal struggles and societal expectations.
+I Thought It Was Just Me consists of approximately 272 pages and was published in 2007.
+This insightful book has remained relevant due to its profound exploration of societal pressures and individual identity.

 Who is the author of I Thought It Was Just Me (but it isn't): Making the Journey from “What Will People Think?” to “I Am Enough”?